 Torres won the 2006 Arizona Democratic Primary and was elected as the Democratic nominee for Arizona’s second highest constitutional office – Arizona Secretary of State.

 He has served on the boards of directors for the Children’s Action Alliance, Arizona Consumers’ Council and the Arizona Hispanic Chamber of Commerce, and was president of the National Association of State Contractor Licensing Agencies.
 He also has provided his time and leadership to Friendly House and Chris-Town YMCA.
 Torres has served as an Adjunct Professor in the Maricopa Community College System and is a frequent speaker at seminars and conferences nationwide.

 Torres is a member of the Arizona Bar and is licensed to practice law in Arizona.
 He also served as a Zoning Adjustment Hearing Officer for the City of Phoenix and he has official mediation training from the University of New Mexico (UNM) School of Law.
 His educational background includes a Juris Doctor from the UNM School of Law and a Bachelor of Arts in Political Science from Arizona State University.

-Israel and his wife, Monica, have two children, Cristian and Alysa.
-Israel cheers on his hometown Arizona Cardinals but is a life-long San Diego Chargers fan.
-He travels to San Diego for almost every home game and is still hoping the Bolts are able to win a Super Bowl within his lifetime!
-Israel also is an avid outdoorsman–whether it be mountain biking, hiking, boating, kayaking, skiing, camping, hunting, geocaching, or riding his Polaris, he will likely be enjoying the Arizona outdoors!
+On a personal note, Israel spends most of his time with his two children.
+He cheers on his hometown Arizona Cardinals, but is a life-long Chargers fan.
+He is still hoping the Bolts will win a Super Bowl within his lifetime!
+Israel is also an avid outdoorsman–whether it be mountain biking, hiking, boating, kayaking, skiing, camping, hunting, geocaching, or riding his Polaris, he will likely be enjoying the Arizona outdoors!